 This applies to individually booked flights

-Airlines are allowed to issues vouchers.
+Airlines are allowed to issue vouchers.
 But the air passengers are not forced to accept them.
 They can reject them and claim for a refund.

-Consumers whose flight has been cancelled by KLM and who have received a voucher can now apply for a refund in accordance with European regulations by clicking on the following link: https://apps.isc.klm.com/refundvoucher/
+Consumers whose flight has been cancelled by KLM and who have received a voucher can now apply for a refund in accordance with European regulations.

-Those who prefer to have a voucher can also apply for a refund via this link.
+Those who prefer a voucher can also apply for a refund via this link.
 In both cases patience is required.
 It may take two months before you receive an answer.

-You do not have to accept a voucher for holiday homes or apartments at the moment.
+You do not have to accept a voucher for holiday homes or flats at the moment.
 Please note: If you accept the voucher, you are not protected against the company's bankruptcy.